-As part the District's preparation for hypothermia shelter needs, the ICH Shelter Capacity Work Group - a work group under the Emergency Response and Shelter Operations Committee - develops estimates of the numbers of individuals and families who will need shelter during the upcoming winter.
-To develop these estimates, the work group looks at the numbers of individuals and families served during the past four years, noting upward and downward trends.
-They attempt to account for the impact of any changes in policy, such as the District's new policy to place families into shelter when they need it throughout the year rather than during hypothermic weather only, as well as any external/environmental factors.
-They also estimate the impact of any new resources (such as the new family homelessness prevention program) coming online that will be available to prevent the need for a shelter placement or help individuals and families quickly exit shelter into permanent housing (thereby making an existing shelter bed/unit available for a new individual/family).
-Lastly, the work group looks at broader economic conditions that could lead to changes in the number of people becoming homeless, such as changes to the unemployment rate or the number of affordable apartments in the District.
+As part of the District's preparation for hypothermia shelter needs, the ICH Shelter Capacity Work Group - a work group under the ERSO Committee - develops estimates of the numbers of individuals and families who will need shelter during the upcoming winter.
+To develop these estimates, the work group looks at the numbers of individuals and families served during the past three years, noting overall trends, seasonal spikes, etc. They attempt to account for the impact of any changes in policy (such as year round access to shelter), new resources coming online (including new homelessness prevention resources and permanent housing resources), as well as broader economic conditions that could lead to changes in the number of people experiencing homeless.

 Given the number of factors that can affect shelter capacity needs, it is important to note that the figures used in this plan are estimates only.
 The approach outlined in this plan gives the District the flexibility needed to meet the shelter needs of our residents while still being judicious with resources.
 If the need is lower than estimated, the District will not open overflow sites for individuals and will scale back contracts for family overflow capacity.
-In contrast, if the need is higher than estimated, the District is prepared to open additional Recreation Centers for individuals.
-As families need to be sheltered in apartments or private rooms, which can take longer and be more difficult to secure, the ICH has included an additional contingency capacity estimate to ensure the District is adequately prepared.
+In contrast, if the need is higher than estimated, the District is prepared to open additional Recreation Centers for individuals or secure additional motel units for families.